 One month later, Union soldiers raiding Jefferson Davis’ Mississippi plantation uncovered a letter Pierce had written Davis in January, 1860.
 “If, through the madness of Northern abolitionists, that dire calamity [the disruption of the Union] must come,” he predicted, ‘the fighting will not be along Mason and Dixon’s line merely.
 It will be within our own borders, in our own streets.”
 To Pierce’s many detractors, this looked liked nothing so much as his promise of armed Southern support in the North.
 Inflammatory pamphlets and broadsides labeled him a secret patron of disloyalty and, unhappily, an object of personal abuse.

 This famous broadside, “Copperheads in Council”, declares Pierce the “Chief Sachem” in the anti-war organization known as the “Knights of the Golden Circle”, and would seem to date from the state elections in March, though no doubt it also saw service in the upcoming national campaign.
 It calls upon the “Men of New Hampshire” to “read and ponder” the words of “the Traitors who are now attempting to gain ascendancy in New Hampshire for the encouragement of the Rebels in their attempt to subvert our noble and beneficent Government!”
-Listed first, then, are two statements of the man who, as New Hampshire’s favorite son, served from 1853 to 1857 as the nation’s President:
+Given as proof, then, are three statements of the man who, as New Hampshire’s favorite son, served from 1853 to 1857 as the nation’s President:

 "I do not believe oppression by arms is a suitable or possibly remedy for existing evils."
 Franklin Pierce, Chief Sachem, of the "Knights of the Golden Circle" in New Hampshire, in a Speech from balcony of Eagle Hotel, Concord, April 19.
 1861